moses-b-alexander/stgnn-aqf-praxis/readme.md

 ```
 experiment.zip
-├── src/                 # Source code (duplicate of root src/)
+├── src/                 # Source code (1) file (duplicate of root src/)
-├── weather/             # Covariate climatology data files in CSV format (duplicate of root weather/)
+├── weather/             # Covariate climatology data (2) files in CSV format (duplicate of root weather/)
-├── data/                # Raw air quality sensor network data files in H5 and NPY formats and downloaded using tsl
+├── data/                # Raw air quality sensor network data (2) files in H5 and NPY formats and downloaded using tsl
-├── dataset/             # Final processed dataset used for training in PT format (merged from files within data/ and weather/)
+├── dataset/             # Final processed dataset (1) file used for training in PT format (merged from files within data/ and weather/)
-├── table/               # table of results averaged over 3 trials in CSV format (table_final.csv)
+├── table/               # table (1) file in CSV format of results averaged over 3 trials during experiment
-├── plots/               # 52 summary visualizations of model errors and diagnostic metrics generated from table/ in PNG format
+├── plots/               # summary visualization (52) files in PNG format of model errors and diagnostic metrics produced from table/
 ├── requirements.txt     # Python 3.12 dependencies
-├── logs/ (excluded)     # Training logs and model checkpoints for all 3 trials of 45 models each
+├── logs/ (excluded)     # Training logs and model checkpoints for all 3 trials of 45 models each (135 subdirectories)
 ```

 ---